YunoHost/doc/packaging_apps.md

 }
 ```

-* **name** : The name of the app.
+* **name**: The name of the app.
 It does not have to be unique, but it should be, since it is the name shown to all the YunoHost administrators in the app list.

-* **id** : The unique ID of the app.
+* **id**: The unique ID of the app.
 You have to ensure that this ID is unique before submit an app integration request.

-* **description** : The complete description of the app.
+* **description**: The complete description of the app.
 You can make it as detailed as you feel it should be.
 Only `en` is required right now, but you can translate the description by prepending the locale prefix.

-* **license** : The license under which the app is distributed.
+* **license**: The license under which the app is distributed.
 Please use the short name of the license, e.g. `GPL-3` for the GNU General Public License v3.
 You can find a list of standard abbreviations here: https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/#license-short-name

-* **developer** : Some information about the app maintainer (you!).
+* **developer**: Some information about the app maintainer (you!).

-* **multi_instance** : This defines your app's ability to be installed multiple times.
+* **multi_instance**: This defines your app's ability to be installed multiple times.
 When YunoHost tries to install a second instance of your app, it will replace the `id` in your scripts by an `id__2`.
 It means that, if you want to be `multi_instance`, you have to put all the identifiers in the scripts.
 <br><br>**E.g.** In my roundcube script, I have to call my database `roundcube`, my install directory `roundcube` and my nginx configuration `roundcube`.
 This way, the second instance of roundcube will not conflict, and will be installed in the `roundcube__2` database, in the `roundcube__2`directory, and with the `roundcube__2` nginx configuration.

-* **arguments** : The settings for the YunoHost's administrator to enter at installation.
+* **arguments**: The settings for the YunoHost's administrator to enter at installation.
 You have to set a `name` (for argument identification), and a question in `ask` (at least in `en`) that you can translate like the description above.
 You can also set a `default` value and an `example` to help administrator to fill the input.

 ## Scripts

 For now, a YunoHost package must contain 3 bash scripts: `install`, `remove`, and `upgrade`.
 These scripts will be executed as `admin` on the YunoHost instances.

-Here is an example :
+Here is an example:
 ```bash
 # Retrieve arguments
 domain=$1